nikhilm/uvbook/source/threads.rst

 Locks
 ~~~~~

 Read-write locks are the other synchronization primitive supported.
+TODO some
+DB read/write example

 Others
 ~~~~~~